CIS-566-Fall-2023/hw04-stylization/README.md

 In this assignment, you will use a 2D concept art piece as inspiration to create a stylized 3D scene in Unity.
 This will give you the opportunity to explore transforming concepts into graphics rendered in realtime, as well as explore rendering in Unity.

 ## Picking a piece of concept art
 Choose a simple illustration to guide your stylization.
 Choose a relatively simple piece of art THAT INCLUDES OUTLINES.
+You might want to look through the rest of the homework instructions before committing to one.
 Here are some examples of styles that will work well.
-Feel ffree to choose one of these, but we encourage your to pick your own.
+Feel free to choose one of these, but we encourage your to pick your own.
 [EXAMPLE IMAGES]